Lonely Water: Background

-Synopsis
+Plot

-The camera pans across a mist-shrouded expanse of water clogged with fallen trees and branches, with a ghostly black-clad figure hovering hazily on the water's surface.
+The camera pans across a mist-shrouded expanse of water clogged with fallen trees and branches, with a ghostly black-clad figure (probably the Grim Reaper) hovering hazily on the water's surface.
 "I am the spirit of dark and lonely water: ready to trap the unwary, the showoff, the fool..." intones the voiceover, "...and this is the kind of place you'd expect to find me.
 But no-one expects to find me here.
 It seems too ordinary", as the scene switches to a group of children playing on the muddy edge of a murky pool.
 A boy is teetering on the steep, slippery bank attempting to retrieve a football from the pool with a stick.
 "But that pool is deep.
 The boy is showing off...the bank is slippery," says the spirit, approaching from behind as the child slips into the water.

 "The unwary ones are easier still," observes the spirit, as a boy is seen fishing in a duckpond, leaning out over the water as he holds onto a tree branch.
 "This branch is weak, rotten; it'll never take his weight."
 The branch gives way and the boy tumbles into the pond as the spirit appears among the reeds.

 A "Danger - No Swimming" sign appears on screen.
 "Only a fool would ignore this, but there's one born every minute."
 The lakeside is littered with rusting junk, and the bed of the lake is also strewn with hidden traps.
 A boy has gone swimming and got into trouble, waving his arms and floundering.
 "It's the perfect place for an accident."
 The struggling boy is spotted by a group of children who find a big stick with which to help him out of the water.
-"Sensible children!" says the spirit in exasperation as his robes collapse into a heap on the ground, "I have no power over them!"
+"Sensible children!" says the spirit as his robes collapse into a heap on the ground, "I have no power over them!"
 The boy is rescued, shivering.
 A girl is told to "go over and get that thing to wrap him in".
 She picks up the robes, but throws them into the water in disgust (the girl's line, which baffled many viewers, is "Urgh...'orrible fing!" spoken in a strong London accent).
 As the robes sink under the water, the spirit voices his famous echoing threat: "I'll be back!"